American Chamber of Commerce in the People's Republic of China: Export Compliance Working Group

 Established in 2006, the Export Compliance Working Group (ECWG) draws from membership companies of AmCham China as well as AmCham Shanghai.
 Its focus is information-sharing, collaboration, and policy recommendations for U.S.-China high-tech trade.

 U.S.-China Agriculture & Food Partnership

 The U.S.-China Agriculture & Food Partnership seeks to resolve problems and create opportunities for the improved coordination and development of the U.S. and Chinese food and agriculture industries.
 Since 2013, it has linked the public, private, and NGO sectors to promote food security, safety, and sustainability.

-The U.S.-China connection is the indispensable relationship of the 21st Century – and food and agricultural trade is a key strategic pillar of the overall bilateral economic partnership.
-U.S. and Chinese agriculture and food linkages are expected to deepen further because of tremendous potential synergies driven by different endowments of land, labor and capital.
-To be sure, the relationship has yet to reach its fullest potential.
-The overall agricultural trading relationship is robust and has tremendous growth potential.
-However, continuing trade frictions, the influence of non-agricultural issues, and perhaps underdeveloped links between the U.S. and Chinese agriculture and food industries have all diminished what should be a fully positive and mutually beneficial relationship.
-However, with the continuing emergence of China's middle class, persistent concerns about food prices, and the development of competitive food and agricultural firms on both sides of the Pacific, there is tremendous potential for further trade, investment and cooperation.

 The U.S.-China Agriculture & Food Partnership focuses specifically on changing both the tone and substance of the bilateral relationship.
 By resolving problems and creating opportunities through increased coordination, more effective issue advocacy and the development of a more positive relationship between the U.S. and Chinese food and agriculture industries.
 The organization also serves as a platform to connect business with relevant government entities in a more coherent way and builds upon themes of food safety, food security and sustainable agriculture.